 Star-formation history in MACS 1149-JD1, a gravitationally lensed galaxy at z = 9.11.
 CR containment and heating power co-evolve with the magnetic field strength.
 Three star-formation history models are shown.
 Even the most moderate (green) is sufficient to yield CR feedback powerful enough to quench the galaxy for 100 million years.
 The inferred star-forming activity of the galaxy at z = 9.11 is shown by the solid orange line, after a quenched epoch.
 See Owen et al. 2019a for details.

 Cosmic rays can also drive energy emission from bubbles around galaxies.
 An example this phenomena are the Fermi bubbles of our Galaxy.
 I investigated the spatial and multi-wavelength spectral emission from similar bubbles around external galaxies by performing MHD simulations, and then post-processed their results to show that bubbles located around nearby galaxies would be detectable in gamma-rays and at radio frequencies, with their observable radio emission persisting for 7 million years, out to distances of 10s of Mpc.
 This opens-up the possibility of using future radio observations (e.g. with SKA) to study the properties of galaxy bubbles, and capture their evolutionary progression.
-I further modeled hadronic cosmic ray emission processes in these bubbles.
-Notably, I found their gamma-ray emission was more stable, and could be used to distinguish hadronic from leptonic bubble cosmic ray compositions. [read more in Owen & Yang 2021a, Owen & Yang 2021b].
+I further modeled hadronic cosmic ray emission processes in these bubbles, and compared their spectral emission features with their leptonic counterparts and considered possible ways hadronic and leptonic bubbles could be distinguished [read more in Owen & Yang 2021a, Owen & Yang 2021b].

 2D projection plot of the radio emission from our simulated galaxy bubble, integrated over 8.3-15.3 GHz, computed with a post-processing approach.
 The left panel shows the emission at 1 Myr, while the right panel shows the emission at 7 Myr.
 The emission is leptonic in origin in the model, and is dominated by synchrotron at these radio frequencies.